API version: 2022-10-20

 : The request was semantically invalid.

-The response body will contain suitable error messages to understand
+The response body will contain a field error

 the problem or problems.403 Forbidden